sebbiet/meetnomics/README.md

 https://meetnomics.com/

-Meetnomics is a satirical meeting cost calculator that helps teams visualize the true financial impact of their meetings.
+Meetnomics is a satirical meeting cost calculator that helps teams visualise the true financial impact of their meetings.
 Watch in horror as the dollar signs pile up with each attendee you add!

 ## 🎯 Features